ChurchSuite/churchsuite-api/modules/smallgroups.md

 }
 ```

-This will return output in the following format:
+This `POST` method will return output in the following format:

 ```json
 {